Becontree: Demography

 According to the 2011 census, White British was the largest ethnic group in Becontree ward at 51%.
 The second-largest was Black African, at 13%.
 Overall, 41.2% identified themselves as having a BAME background.
 In addition, the figures for Parsloes ward, which also covers parts of Becontree, were 61%, 14%, and 30.9% respectively.
 The median house price in 2014 in Becontree ward was £210,000, which along with the borough is one of the lowest in Greater London.

 Governance

 The estate is within the Becontree, Eastbrook, Goresbrook, Heath, Mayesbrook, Parsloes, River, Valence and Village (2010) wards - 9 of the 17 in Barking and Dagenham - see Barking and Dagenham London Borough Council.

 Culture

 East London has a long history of brass bands, and Becontree Brass Band was founded in 1981 as an amalgamation of several local bands.

 The Dagenham Girl Pipers were formed in 1930 as the first female pipe band in the world and are still in existence.

 Education

 The area is served by 26 primary schools, and thirteen secondary schools of which three are free schools and one, Elutec, is a University technical college.

 Transport

-The nearest railway stations are Becontree, Dagenham East and Dagenham Heathway on the London Underground District Line and Chadwell Heath and Goodmayes on the Elizabeth line.
+Becontree tube station is served by London Buses Routes 62 and 145.
+Martins Corner is also served by routes 5, 62, 145, 364, EL2, and night bus N15.

+The Becontree estate itself is served by routes 62, 128, 150, 364, and 368.
+Chadwell Heath station to the north is served by routes 62 and 368.

+The area has local bus connections towards Dagenham Heathway, Dagenham Dock, Barking, Ilford, Goodmayes, and Romford.